 Aligning the bars along the response mid-point establishes

-baseline, and puts us one step closer to facilitating a
+a baseline, and puts us one step closer to facilitating a

 comparison that leverages proportionality in addition to color.